Accenture/AmpliGraph/docs/experiments.rst

     or increase the burn in.

-.. note:: Due to a combination of model and dataset size it is not possible to evaluate Yago3-10 with ConvKB on the
-    GPU.
-The fastest way to replicate the results above is to train ConvKB with Yago3-10 on a GPU using the hyper- parameters described above (~15hrs on GTX 1080Ti), and then evaluate the model in CPU only mode (~15 hours on Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz).

-.. note:: ConvKB with early-stopping evaluation protocol does not fit into GPU memory, so instead is just
-    trained for a set number of epochs.

 Experiments can be limited to specific models-dataset combinations as follows: ::

     $ python predictive_performance.py -h